darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 It's been a roller coaster of a journey but I have to say I've loved every minute of it!

 Most teams generally start by adopting Scrum as their new project management process.
-This means delivering in iterations, common cadences including daily stand ups and retrospectives but most importantly higher collaboration across the team.
+This means delivering in iterations, cadences such as daily stand ups and retrospectives but most importantly higher collaboration across the team.
 However I often start to get a niggling voice in the back of my mind once the team starts to stabilise with their process.
 I often feel we've moved to a ‘water-scrum-fall’ methodology whereby we're simply delivering in smaller chunks but without everything else the agile manifesto promised.

-Worst of all it seems that typically value is measured by the rate at which we deliver.
 We should be asking questions like:

 Are we even delivering the right thing?

 By delivering smaller chunks of software are we delivering value sooner?

-What's slowing us down?
+What's slowing us down and blocking us?

 I started to think there must be more to agile than what Scrum originally promised.